Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: The Illustrative Examples from Section as Commit-and-Run Protocols

-It remains to choose the group size $p$ based on $B$ and $\varepsilon$ so that the protocol can be shown to be \emph{committing}, and to verify that with this choice of $p$ it is \emph{feasibly computable}.
-Let $B'=8\cdot|T|\cdot B/\varepsilon$.
-There is broad confidence among cryptographers and computational complexity theorists that choosing the size~$p$ of the group $G$ to be a large-enough polynomial in $B'/\varepsilon$ suffices for guaranteeing that no algorithm with computing power at most $B'$ can calculate the discrete logarithm of $h$ base $g$ for uniformly random $g,h$ in $G$ with probability greater than~$\nicefrac{\varepsilon}{6}$.
-This computational intractability conjecture is used in practice in many cryptographic systems around the world, and breaking it would result in the ability to break into those systems.\footnote{The best known algorithms for computing discrete logarithms in $\mathbb{Z}_q$ for prime $q$ run in time $\Theta(q^{1/3})$.
-Any significant improvement will be a major mathematical breakthrough that would break common computational intractability conjectures.} Note that with this choice of $p$, representing elements of $G$, drawing random elements of $G$, and calculating multiplication and addition in $G$ can all be done in time polylogarithmic (and, in particular, subpolynomial) in $B$ and $1/\varepsilon$, and therefore the protocol is \emph{feasibly computable}.
-To show that the protocol is \emph{committing} with this choice of $p$ (given the above computational intractability conjecture), we show that an adversary that breaks the commitment property can be used to build an algorithm with computing power at most $B'$ that can calculate the discrete logarithm of $h$ base $g$ for uniformly random $g,h$ in~$G$ with probability greater than~$\nicefrac{\varepsilon}{6}$, contradicting the computational intractability conjecture.
+It remains to show that a group size $p$ can be chosen based on $B$ and $\varepsilon$ so that the protocol can be shown to be both \emph{committing} and \emph{computationally unobtrusive}.
+Let $B'=5\cdot|T|\cdot B/\varepsilon$.
+There is broad confidence among cryptographers and computational complexity theorists that choosing the logarithm, $\log p$, of the size of the group $G$ to be a sufficiently large polynomial in $\log(B'/\varepsilon)$ suffices for guaranteeing that no algorithm with computing power at most $B'$ can calculate the discrete logarithm of $h$ base $g$ for uniformly random $g,h$ in $G\setminus\{1\}$ with probability greater than~$\nicefrac{\varepsilon}{6}$.
+This widely believed computational infeasibility assumption is used in practice in many real-life cryptographic systems, and breaking it would result in the ability to break into those systems.
+Note that with this choice of $p$, representing elements of $G$, drawing random elements of $G$, calculating multiplication and exponentiation in $G$, and arithmetic (of exponents) $\bmod p$ can all be done in time polylogarithmic (and, in particular, subpolynomial) in $B$ and $1/\varepsilon$, and therefore the protocol is \emph{computationally unobtrusive}.
+To prove that the protocol is \emph{committing} with this choice of $p$ (given the above widely believed computational infeasibility assumption), we show that an adversary that breaks the property just defined can be used to build an algorithm with computing power at most $B'$ that can calculate the discrete logarithm of $h$ base $g$ for uniformly random $g,h$ in~$G\setminus\{1\}$ with probability greater than~$\nicefrac{\varepsilon}{6}$, contradicting the computational infeasibility assumption.